'Heroes' scrambled to stop traffic before Baltimore bridge collapsed; construction crew feared dead

 “The whole bridge just fell down,” a frantic officer said.
 “Start, start whoever, everybody … the whole bridge just collapsed.”

 When the shipping vessel Dali slammed into the pillar around 1:30 a.m.
-Tuesday, it caused a long span of the bridge, a key cog in the region’s transportation infrastructure, to crumple into the Patapsco River.
+Tuesday, it caused a long span of the bridge, a major link in the region’s transport networks, to crumple into the Patapsco River.
 The loss of the bridge is expected to snarl commuter traffic and disrupt a vital shipping port.

 At least eight people went into the water.
 Two survived but the other six, part of a construction crew that had been filling potholes on the bridge, were missing and presumed dead.
 A search for their bodies was to resume Wednesday morning.